 Thanks!
 A beginner's guide is a very good idea - and I'll put one out soon. :) I was already working on a guide for moderators on starting and growing communities, and we will have that out soon as well

-Commonlounge has lists of small, bite sized articles that make you efficient and productive at learning.
+Commonlounge has lists of free, bite-sized articles that make you efficient and productive at learning.
 It’s a community of learners who help each other out, as well as contribute back by improving the content for everyone.